-Oncobiologics is actively working on eight biosimilar candidates.
-The company’s most advanced assets, ONS-3010 (a biosimilar of Humira®) and ONS-1045 (a biosimilar of Avastin®) have both successfully completed Phase I trials and Phase 3 trial enrollment is anticipated to begin during the first half of 2016.
+Oncobiologics is currently developing a portfolio of eight commercially attractive mAb biosimilars.
+The company’s most advanced assets, ONS-3010 (a biosimilar of Humira®) and ONS-1045 (a biosimilar of Avastin®) have both successfully completed Phase I trials and Phase 3 trial enrollment is anticipated to begin during 2016.

-Oncobiologics utilizes its BioSymphony Platform to develop, manufacture and commercialize technically challenging, cost-effective biosimilars on an accelerated timeline in a cost-effective manner, initially in the therapeutic areas of immunology and oncology.
+Oncobiologics' goal is to utilize its BioSymphony Platform to identify, develop, manufacture and commercialize technically challenging and commercially-attractive mAbs on an accelerated timeline in a cost-effective manner, initially in the disease areas of immunology and oncology.
 The key elements of our strategy are:

 Employing our expertise in product development to further expand our pipeline.We use a comprehensive approach to identify both near-term and future biosimilar targets that will further enhance and sustain our growth.
 In particular, we periodically evaluate approved complex biologics using a multi-faceted selection criteriato identify reference products that have a potential for significant commercial opportunity.

 Cost effectively developing and manufacturing mAb biosimilars in an accelerated timeframe.
 Our internal capabilities allow us to employ a seamless transition between development and manufacturing, significantly reducing the time and cost of biosimilar development.
 We utilize single-use technology that reduces costs of manufactured goods as compared to traditional manufacturing methods.
-Our integrated in-house capabilities allow us to initiate current good manufacturing practice (cGMP) manufacturing within six weeks of completion of process development as compared to traditional technology transfers that can take six months or more.
-Overall, these cost reductions should support significant pricing flexibility, and will be fundamental to establishing long-term leadership in the biosimilar industry.
+These integrative features of our in-house capabilities permit us to initiate current good manufacturing practice (cGMP) manufacturing within six weeks of completion of process development as compared to traditional technology transfers that can take six months or more.
+We believe these cost reductions will enable significant pricing flexibility, and will be fundamental to establishing long-term leadership in the biosimilar industry.

 Continuing to invest in and expand our in-house manufacturing capabilities.
-Our in-house manufacturing capabilities are designed to offer us competitive advantages in the biosimilar industry.
+We believe our in-house manufacturing capabilities offer us competitive advantages in the biosimilar industry.
 Our current manufacturing facilities and infrastructure are sufficient to support the clinical development of our pipeline and the commercialization of our two most advanced product candidates.
 Further, given the modular nature of our facilities and infrastructure, we are able to rapidly and cost effectively expand our capacity to support our future manufacturing needs as we continue to expand our pipeline of product candidates.

-Maximizing the value of our pipeline by retaining development and commercialization rights in the United States and continue to selectively out-license to ex-U.S. markets.The United States is the largest potential biosimilar market in the world and we intend to retain U.S. rights to select product candidates.
-We are also selectively entering into strategic collaborations and partnerships with biotechnology and pharmaceutical companies in ex-U.S. regions to maximize the commercial value of our development programs in those regions.
-Further, licensing revenue obtained from these regional ex-U.S. partnerships will be utilized to partially, or in some cases, fully offset late-stage clinical development costs.
+Maximizing the value of our pipeline by retaining development and commercialization rights in the United States and continue to selectively out-license to ex-U.S. markets.The United States is the largest potential biosimilar market in the world and we intend to retain U.S. rights to select product candidates while entering into additional strategic collaborations and partnerships with biotechnology and pharmaceutical companies in other regions.
+We believe this strategy will maximize the commercial value of our development programs.